Padlock: Combination

 Combination locks do not use keys.
-Instead, the lock opens when its wheels are lined up correctly to display the correct combination.
+Instead, the lock opens when its wheels are lined up correctly to display the correct sequence of numbers known as its combination.

 A padlock was invented by John I. W. Carlson in 1931 (a patent was granted in November 1934) that has both a combination on one side and a key on the other.